NickyEXE/intro-to-activerecord/README.md

 # Intro to ActiveRecord Objectives:

+- Review what an ORM is
+  - Object Relational Map
+  - Way for our (relational) database to interact with objects (in our object oriented programming language)
+  - and vice versa
 - Discuss class inheritance in Ruby
-- Review what an ORM is
 - Discuss ActiveRecord's purpose and Convention over Configuration
 - Setting up our database and models with ActiveRecord from scratch
 - Explore Rakefile possibilities